dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 In contrast, methods that only access objects without modifying them are sometimes called accessor methods.
 For example, LocalDate.getYear and GregorianCalendar.get are accessor methods.

-C++ Note

-In C++, the const suffix denotes accessor methods.
+C++ Note: In C++, the const suffix denotes accessor methods.
 A method that is not declared as const is assumed to be a mutator.
 However, in the Java programming language, no special syntax distinguishes accessors from mutators.

 We finish this section with a program that puts the LocalDate class to work.
 The program displays a calendar for the current month, like this: